 4-H to be eligible for these scholarships.
 Wood County 4-H Leaders' Association

-will provide a $150 scholarship per camper.
-State Camps note listed will
+will provide a half scholarship per camper.
+State Camps not listed

 Citizenship Washington Focus